 Dhamma Video Conference Talk and Q & A with Ajahn Anan – April 26th, 2019

 L uang Por Anan: There are two paths one can take in life – the right path and the wrong path.
-The right path has right view and leads the happiness.
+The right path has right view and leads to happiness.
 The wrong path has wrong view and leads to suffering.
 If one receives help then one can change from the wrong path to the right path.